The Complexities of ISO 20022 XML for Transaction Reporting

 Background

 ESMA went live with SFTR in accordance with the ISO 20022 XML methodology in July 2020.
 This is the first time an EU transaction reporting regulation went live with XML being the only format available for submission.
 This XML structure was created to provide an industry-wide framework to be used by all financial standards initiatives.
-Coming into effect in 2024, the European Markets Infrastructure Regulation (EMIR) REFIT will be adding ISO 20022 XML as part of the requirement for submissions.
+The European Markets Infrastructure Regulation (EMIR) Refit, which came into effect in 2024, added ISO 20022 XML as part of the requirement for submissions.

-In addition to this, other global regulators such as ASIC, FCA, MAS and CFTC are also implementing XML for trade and transaction reporting in or around 2024.
+In addition to this, other global regulators such as the FCA, ASIC, and MAS are also implementing XML for trade and transaction reporting on 30 September and 21 October 2024.

 The Objective